 The city’s 17th-century fortifications are now covered with grass and dotted with trees, enveloping Bayonne’s center in a tranquil green belt that begs to be explored.
 Visitors should also walk the stretches of the old ramparts that rise above boulevard Rempart Lachepaillet and rue Tour de Sault.

 The twin towers of Bayonne’s Gothic Cathedral are magnificent, soaring above the city with an imposing grace and presence.
 Construction began in the 13th century, and was completed in 1451; the mismatched materials almost resemble Lego blocks.
 The stained-glass windows are particularly beautiful and date back to the mid-16th century.

-One of Bayonne’s finest museums, the Bonnat is crammed with treasures including canvases by El Greco, Goya, Ingres and Degas, and a roomful of works by Rubens.
+One of Bayonne’s most excellent museums, the Bonnat, is crammed with treasures including canvases by El Greco, Goya, Ingres and Degas, and a roomful of works by Rubens.

 St-Jean de Luz

-If you’re searching for the quintessential Basque seaside town with atmospheric narrow streets and an abundance of good restaurants, then look no further.
-St-Jean de Luz is inimitably stylish, proud and fun-loving, a testament to the considerable allure of the wonderful Cote Basque.
+If you’re searching for the quintessential Basque seaside town with atmospheric narrow streets and an abundance of excellent restaurants, then look no further.
+St-Jean de Luz is uniquely stylish, proud, and fun-loving, a testament to the considerable allure of the beautiful Cote Basque.